blinkesto/weblogic_rpm/README.md

 ```

+# TODO
+- Fix the tests
+- determine method to test truststore when new certs added
+- Create Java RPMs?

 # IMPROVEMENTS
 - Can create RPMs for both OS versions and 3 WLS versions
 - MW_HOME is now /opt/oracle/product/fmw-version.  /opt/oracle/middleware is a symlink to that.